ostrya/PresencePublisher/README.md

  the permission in Android 6.0 - 8.1 for the app to work)
 * ACCESS_NETWORK_STATE: necessary to register network change listener
 * ACCESS_WIFI_STATE: necessary to retrieve SSID of connected WiFi
+* BLUETOOTH: necessary to communicate with beacons
+* BLUETOOTH_ADMIN: necessary to discover beacons
 * INTERNET: only necessary if your MQTT server is not running locally
 * RECEIVE_BOOT_COMPLETED: necessary to start service on start-up
 * REQUEST_IGNORE_BATTERY_OPTIMIZATIONS: on Android 6+, necessary to request disabling battery optimization